Go Back

 Once the drop scone pieces begin to form bubbles on the surface and to firm up, turn them over.

-Turn all the scones over and let them cook until cooked through and until they turn a nice golden color.
+Turn all the scones over and let them fry until cooked through and with a nice golden color.

 • Step Five: